deroahe/youtube-video-sorter/README.md

     - ascending -> true by default (if not inputted) -> determines if the playlist should be sorted ascending (when true) or descending (when false)
     - sortMethod:
       - WHOLE_TITLE_ALPHABETICAL by default (if not inputted) -> specifies that the playlist should be sorted by the title, alphabetically
-      - HASHTAG_NUMBER_NUMERICAL -> specifies a number should be extracted from each video's title and then used in numerical sorting; this number can be either the first number followed by a hashtag (#) or if there are no hashtags in the title, then it will be the first number encountered in the title
+      - HASHTAG_NUMBER_NUMERICAL -> specifies a number should be extracted from each video's title and then used in numerical sorting; this number can be either the first number that follows the first hashtag (#) or if there are no hashtags in the title, then it will be the first number encountered in the title
   - sorting your playlist alphabetically ascending (A to Z):
     - open Postman and import the following curl command (or run directly from your terminal)
     - > curl --location --request POST 'http://localhost:8080/api/youtube/playlistId'